Latency Tracker: PHP/mySQL tracking for Wordpress

 Admin panel screen shots

-Recent requests with Table Sorter
+Recent requests

 Download

-Get the latest version from the Wordpress Plugins directory.
+Get the latest version from the WordPress Plugins directory.

-This is very good – works great on my wordpress installs but I use another mysql program called website baker as well as other mysql based applications.
+5. This is very good – works great on my wordpress installs but I use another mysql program called website baker as well as other mysql based applications.
 Could this be made into a stand alone program with appropriate calls installed on the footer of the program you wish to monitor?
 If so this would be great.
 I think it would gain wide appeal, many people would like the opportunity to monitor the performance of their mysql based applications across different hosting environments.
 Thanks

-@Robert: I guess it could be, it’s not that hard to do.
+6. @Robert: I guess it could be, it’s not that hard to do.
 Take a look at the source and it should be pretty easy to port.

-I installed it on my blog, but I am getting this on the admin site:
+7. I installed it on my blog, but I am getting this on the admin site:

 Error: this._each is not a function